akelly1954/Samples/source/Video/README.md

           Log channel name video_capture
           Log file name video_capture_log.txt
           Output to console disabled
           Output to log file enabled

+The above section is all about setting up the logger.
+This has to be done sooner rather than later at runtime.

      2022-11-01 01:57:03.295  video_capture INFO